viewstools/docs/README.md

 ![composition model2 - point of use](images/BlocksComposition2.jpg)

-The power of atomised composition model allows components to become reusable templates as the app's functionality and the design system grows.
+The power of the atomised composition model allows components to become reusable templates as the app's functionality and the design system grows.

 Views is perfect for building application's interfaces.